-Team commitment leads to higher team performance and co-worker altruism.
+- Commitment drives results: Team commitment leads to higher team performance and altruism between co-workers.

-For example, a lack of overall commitment to the company can be compensated by team commitment.
-This is important for retention management, especially in larger organizations or subsequent to M&A events.
+- Team commitment can compensate for other gaps: A lack of overall commitment to the company can be compensated by team commitment.
+This is important for retention management, especially in larger organizations.

-Team commitment can’t happen immediately.
+- Building commitment takes time: Team commitment doesn’t happen overnight.
 It develops slowly over time when employees reflect on their relationship with their team.
-Team commitment can be improved by measures such as team-building and involving team members in decision processes.

 When you’re trying to evaluate team commitment, it might seem too abstract to get an answer.
 However, three questions can be used to get a good gauge of whether you have excellent team commitment or you need to work on it.

-- Question #3: Do your team members trust each other?
+- Do your team members trust each other?

 A high-performing team is one where the answer to all three questions is a resounding yes.

-Connect Your Team’s Individual Goals to Company Goals
+2. Connect Your Team’s Goals to Company Goals

-As you work with each team member, look at what they are working on as an individual.
-Once you have that answer, look into how their work can support the other people on your team.
+As you work with each team member, look at what they’re individually working on.
+Once you have that answer, consider how their work can support the other people on your team.

-When you have individuals with diverse goals who all contribute to the same things, this is going to build a sense of team community and cohesion.
-It’s a great way to ensure team connection is high and everyone is doing their best.
+When you have individuals with diverse goals who all contribute to the same things, it’s going to build a sense of team community and cohesion.
+It’s a great way to ensure team connection is high and everyone is doing their best work.